 Consider who else needs to be involved and in what areas.
 You probably don’t need to discuss changing a question type with your entire team, but you most likely need to discuss removing a question entirely.
 Schedule time to address items that need input to appropriate teammates.

 Talk to your Client Success Manager.
-Schedule time to talk with your CSM about your pain points.
-They may help you identify some strategic changes in your workflow or use of the site that will create efficiency.
+If you're a Foundant client, schedule time to talk with your CSM about your pain points.
+They can help you identify some strategic changes in your workflow or use of the site that will create efficiency.
 They may also be able to show you features you’re not using that will ease the problem or make it disappear completely.

 In the world of scholarship management, it’s easy to focus on the immediate.
 Helping students, families, donors, and board members with their current needs is enough to fill any day.
 I encourage you to spend time in assessment to care for yourself and create a more enjoyable day-to-day.
 Never forget that your emails, spreadsheets, meetings and workflows are changing the lives of real people all around you.
 You are providing a great service to your community and an amazing opportunity to students.
 Keep up the great work!